MayankRaje/Intrenship_studio_final_project/README.md

 # Intrenship_studio_final_project
-flipMART is an e-commerce website which has all basic features which are essential in an e-commerce website
+flipMART is an e-commerce website which has all basic features which are essential in an e-commerce website Ith opens in desktop or laptop in a better way than mobile

 ![image](https://user-images.githubusercontent.com/71680976/150685614-f0d00878-685b-4f3a-9934-d8bc0d64a33c.png)